What is a charter school?

-A discipline code contract is signed at the beginning of each school year by the student, parent and teacher.
-This code spells out standards of conduct that will assure safety, civility and an optimum learning environment.
-CMCA employs the "CHAMPs" model for classroom management.
-Click here to learn more about the key components of CHAMPs in use here at CMCA.
+A discipline code contract is signed at the beginning of each school year by the student, parent, and teacher.
+This code spells out standards of conduct that will assure safety, civility, and an optimum learning environment.
+The Vanguard School employs the "CHAMPs" model for classroom management.
+Click here to learn more about the key components of CHAMPs in use here at Vanguard.

-The maximum class size is 27.
-CMCA uses achievement level grouping for Reading, Math, and Spelling in Grades K-6, limiting class size to no more than 10 to ensure students are receiving the individual attention they need to succeed.
+The Vanguard School uses achievement-level grouping for reading, math, and spelling in grades K-6, keeping these classes smaller than the traditional classroom settings to ensure students are receiving the individual attention they need to succeed.

-There is an aide in each K-6 classroom to help the teacher in all aspects of education delivery.
-This, along with class size restrictions, will maximize the attention available for the individual learning needs of each student.
+There is an assistant teacher in each K-6 classroom to help the teacher in all aspects of education delivery.
+This, along with class size restrictions, maximize the attention available for the individual learning needs of each student.

 Annual Student Testing:

-Upon enrolling at CMCA, each student takes a standardized test to establish an achievement baseline.
+Upon enrolling at The Vanguard School, each student takes a standardized test to establish an achievement baseline.
 Each spring thereafter, the student takes another standardized test to monitor his or her academic progress.

-At the end of the 1st quarter of every school year, teachers meet with each student's parents.
-Conferences will help inform the teacher of any special needs the student may have or areas that need extra work.
-This school challenges all children to perform up to the limits of their abilities, regardless of their gifts or talents.
+At the end of the first quarter of every school year, teachers meet with each student's parents.
+Conferences help inform the teacher of any special needs the student may have or areas that need extra work.
 Teachers also welcome parent communication whether it be conferences or via email.

 Length of the School Year:

-The school year of the Academy is two weeks longer than the calendar published by Cheyenne Mountain School District 12.
-CMCA’s central mission is to maximize the academic achievement of each student.
-This extra class time will further this goal.
+The typical school year is two weeks longer than the calendar published by Cheyenne Mountain School District 12.
+The Vanguard School's central mission is to maximize the academic achievement of each student.
+This extra class time helps to further this goal.
 Click here to access our Calendar page, which includes a printable calendar for the current school year.

 The students are offered a variety of after-school activities throughout the school year to complement their academic studies as resources and interest dictate.
-These activities will be offered by parents, teachers and members of the community willing to share special skills and expertise.
+These activities are offered by parents, teachers, and members of the community willing to share special skills and expertise.

 School Grades Offered:

-We want all of our students to attend college and we prepare them accordingly.
-Starting at ninth grade, our students are learning about colleges and the skills and knowledge they need to be successful.
+We want all of our students to attend college, and we prepare them accordingly.
+Starting in ninth grade, our students learn about colleges and the skills and knowledge they need to be successful.
 We also help our students complete scholarship applications.
-Our first graduating class received over $3 million dollars in scholarships.
+Our Class of 2016 was offered over $6.7 million dollars in scholarships.
 Click here to learn more about college preparation at The Vanguard School.

-CMCA is conveniently and centrally-located.
-The K-4 campus is behind the Southern Cross Shopping Center off S. Nevada Avenue near downtown Colorado Springs at 1832 S. Wahsatch Avenue.
-The Vanguard School campus (Grades 5-12) address is 1605 S. Corona Avenue.
+The Vanguard School is conveniently and centrally-located.
+The Wahsatch campus (grades K-3) is behind the Southern Cross Shopping Center off S. Nevada Avenue near downtown Colorado Springs at 1832 S. Wahsatch Avenue.
+The Corona campus (grades 4-12) is located at 1605 S. Corona Avenue.
 Our phone number is 719.471.1999.